Home » ABA School Readiness » Unit 5: A Developmental Psychobiological Approach to School Readiness and Self-Regulation

 It is a worthwhile task to help kids and teenagers develop and refine their self-regulation abilities.
 The capacity to control emotions, restrain impulses, and reason through decisions is all included in self-regulation.
 The following are some efficient methods for teaching and practicing self-regulation to kids and teenagers:

-✅ Understanding Emotions: Support your kid into enhancing the ability to recognize, express, and control their feelings.
+Support your kid in enhancing the ability to recognize, express, and control their feelings, helping them manage their emotions effectively.

-✅ Praise Self-Regulation: Show your child love for their newly acquired ability to control oneself and handle difficult situations with ease.
+Show your child love for their newly acquired ability to control themselves and handle difficult situations with ease.
 Likewise, go with something like, “That was a wonderful example of patience as you waited for your turn,” or “You are a prolific sharer as you shared with Sam when he asked the question.”

 Frequently Asked Questions & Answer